agnesbrnb/prolipipe/README.md

 ## Description

-The prolific pipeline is about genome annotation and metabolic pathway reconstruction.
+The Prolipipe pipeline is about genome annotation and metabolic pathway reconstruction.
 From .fasta genomes, it enables to find if strains of bacteria are theorically able to produce metabolites.

 ## License